vitorrafaelm/adonisjs-api/README.md

 - RUN npm i  to install dependencies
 - Run node ace serve --watch to run the adonis project

+NO DIRETORIO DO PROJETO HÁ UM DIAGRAMA ENTIDADE RELACIONAMENTO E UM ARQUIVO JSON COM AS ROTAS DO INSOMIA

 Obs.:: add your database configuration to the .env file so you can store data (use the .env.example)